 The Reading view, Reading list, Hub, and tight-integration with digital personal assistant Cortana make Edge a feature-rich web browser.
 Needless to say, the Edge browser is easy-to-use on touch devices as well.

-Default search engine in Edge
+The default search engine in Edge

-Those of you who have been using Microsoft Edge as your default web browser might want to make Google or any other search engine as your default search provider in Edge browser.
-In order to change default search engine in Edge, you need to complete the given below directions.
+Those of you who have been using Microsoft Edge as your default web browser might want to make Google or any other search engine as your default search provider in the Edge browser.
+In order to change the default search engine in Edge, you need to complete the given below directions.

 Change default search engine in Microsoft Edge

-Step 1: Launch Microsoft Edge browser.
+Step 1: Launch the Microsoft Edge browser.
 Click More actions button (…) and then click Settings to open the same.